 Obviously, this sudden interest in aesthetics reveals a change in meaning.
 The mangle board, while remaining a functional object, became a courtship gift offered by the man to his bride-to-be prior to the wedding day.
 The beauty and quality of the mangle board were a symbol of the future husband’s means.
 In some regions, legend has it that the mangle board was used to make a wedding proposal official.
 The suitor hung the board on the door of the house where the woman he wished to marry lived; if the board remained on the door, his proposal was rejected.
 The rejected suitor could not then offer that board to another woman.
 This may explain why some mangle boards do not have initials (usually three) or dates (the year of the marriage) on them and why the spaces provided for this purpose have remained blank.

 Norwegian mangle board by the anonymous "Master of the lion" with acanthus leaves and a royal crown, a model that would be copied by other craftsmen, circa 1840 (former W.J.
-Shepherd Collection)
+Shepherd Collection, private collection)

 The production of mangle boards reached its peak at the end of the 18th century, when regional styles were so firmly established that it was possible to identify the geographical origin of a board with great certainty.
 These treens were common across Europe, from Alsace (France) to Russia, including the Netherlands, Germany, Denmark, Sweden, Norway, Iceland, Finland, the British Isles, and to a lesser extent, in a handful of countries in Central and Eastern Europe.
 Around 1860, the number of mangling boards decreased considerably and their style became rather decadent, a sign that they had lost their symbolic meaning and therefore, their importance.
 The motifs or ornamentation were repeated in a mechanical fashion with a preference for symmetrical designs; the carvings disappeared in favour of painting and the resulting boards were much less creative in appearance and design.
 Although they continued to be used by some women up until 1950, mangle boards had become a remnant of the past.
 This marvellous handicraft is now extinct.